-So I am not loving the stress and challenge of going on holidays and coming back without a vehicle.
+I am not loving the stress and challenge of going on holidays and coming back without a vehicle.
 But I do appreciate all the little ways we were looked after during that situation.
-Friends who helped when the car broke down and being able to get back to Perth alright.
+From friends who helped when the car broke down to being able to get back to Perth.

 I was also thankful for having someone at that exact moment to transfer ownership of the car to rather than leave it on the side of the road, no plates and the keys in it.

-On getting back to Perth, I had a car available that I could use for a week and I was able to find a replacement vehicle within that time frame.
+After coming home, I had a car available that I could use for a week and I was able to find a replacement vehicle very quickly.